Leonor Rivera: Relationship with Rizal

 A crayon sketch of Leonor Rivera drawn by José Rizal.

 Leonor Rivera and Rizal first met in Manila when Rivera was only 14 years old.
 When Rizal left for Europe on May 3, 1882, Rivera was 15 years of age.
 Their ensuing correspondence began when Rizal left a poem for Rivera saying farewell, and their letters to each other slowly became romantic in nature.
 The correspondence between Rivera and Rizal kept Rizal focused on his studies in Europe.
-They employed codes in their letters because Rivera's mother did not favour Rizal as a suitor for her daughter.
-A letter from Mariano Catigbac dated June 27, 1884 referred to Rivera as Rizal's “betrothed”.
+They employed codes in their letters because Rivera's mother did not favor Rizal as a suitor for her daughter.
+A letter from Mariano Catigbac dated June 27, 1884 referred to Rivera as Rizal's "betrothed".
 Catigbac described Rivera as having been greatly affected by Rizal's departure, frequently sick because of insomnia.

 When Rizal returned to the Philippines on August 5, 1887, Rivera was no longer living in Intramuros because she and her family had moved back to Dagupan, Pangasinan.
-Rizal wanted to meet Rivera and vice versa, but both were prohibited by their respective fathers; Francisco Mercado barred his son from meeting her in order to avoid putting the Rivera family in danger, as Rizal had by then been labeled a filibustero or subversive by the Spanish colonial government because of his novel, Noli Me Tangere.
+Rizal and Rivera wanted to meet, but both were prohibited by their respective fathers; Francisco Mercado barred his son from seeing her in order to avoid endangering the Rivera family, as Rizal had by then been labeled a filibustero or subversive by the Spanish colonial government because of his novel, Noli Me Tángere.
 Rizal wanted to marry Rivera while he was still in the Philippines because of her uncomplaining fidelity, so they asked permission from his father one more time before his second departure.
 The meeting never happened.

-In 1888, Rizal stopped receiving letters from Rivera for a year, even as he kept sending letters to her.
-The reason for Rivera's silence was the connivance between Rivera's mother and an Englishman named Henry Charles Kipping, a railway engineer who fell in love with Rivera and was favoured by Rivera's mother.
+In 1888, Rizal stopped receiving letters from Rivera for a year, even as he kept writing to her.
+The reason for Rivera's silence was the connivance between Rivera's mother and an Englishman named Charles Henry Kipping, a railway engineer who fell in love with Rivera and was favored by Rivera's mother.

 Marriage to Kipping

 Rivera met Kipping at the house of Doña Carmen Villamil, who was a former classmate of hers at La Concordia College.
-Kipping was associated with the engineer Crisostomo Villamil, who supervised the Manila-Dagupan railroad line project at the time.
+Kipping was associated with the engineer Crisóstomo Villamil, who supervised the Manila-Dagupan railway line project at the time.
 Rivera and Kipping were married on June 17, 1890, in Dagupan.
-Their first child was Carlos Rivera Kipping Sr., who married Lourdes Rómulo.
+Their first child was Carlos Rivera Kipping Sr.

 Death

-Rivera died on 28 August 1893 shortly after giving birth to her second child with Kipping.
+Rivera died on 28 August 1893, shortly after giving birth to her second child with Kipping.
 Shortly before she died, her last wish was to have the silver box containing the ashes of Rizal's burned letters be buried with her.